quangnd159/dangquang.xyz/content/t/young.md

 Giving advice is often a foolish act, even more so when not asked for.
 But anyway, here are several random things I think young people should know and do.

-Of course I did not do most of the things below when I was younger.
+Of course I did not do most of the things below when I was still a spring chicken.
 Think of them as things I wish I had done when I was younger.

 1. Read books.
 Read anything you want at first.
 Build a habit.
 Once you've got into the reading groove, try reading something new: new topic, new genre.
 2. Write.
 Keep a [journal](envy).
 Write down your thoughts.
 Anything.
 Your older self will thank you for this.